yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 page_id: 63799417
 ---

-{summary}This section describes the architecture of the GigaSpaces XAP product.{summary}
+{% summary %}This section describes the architecture of the GigaSpaces XAP product.{% endsummary %}

 GigaSpaces XAP is built from the following sub-systems:
 - [**An SLA-Driven Container**|#SLA-Driven Container] -- provides the virtualization capabilities